-Online shopping can help you avoid long lines and ghastly dressing room lighting, but it still can't pick out what actually looks good on you.
-Trunk Club, an online personal shopping service from Nordstrom, seeks to take the guesswork out of buying clothes by pairing you with a stylist, who hand-picks outfits based on your tastes and sends them directly to your door.
+Online shopping can help you avoid long lines and terrifying dressing room lighting, but it still can't pick out what actually looks good on you.
+That's where Nordstrom's Trunk Club can help: Trunk Club takes the guesswork out of buying clothes or following trends by pairing you with a personal stylist who hand-picks outfits based on your tastes and sends them directly to your door.

 How does it work?